DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ![AKS schema](images/aks-schema.png)

+> [!IMPORTANT]
+> **Deployment Options:**
+>
+> There are three ways to expose ODM services on AKS:
+>
+> 1. **AKS default Load Balancer (Documented in this tutorial):** Uses the [AKS Load Balancer](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard) with container-native load balancing.
+This is the standard approach documented in the steps below.
+>
+> 2. **Gateway API (Recommended for Advanced Features):** Uses the [Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview) which provides more advanced routing capabilities, better session affinity management, and is the future direction for Kubernetes networking.
+See our tutorial [Deploying IBM Operational Decision Manager with Application Gateway for Containers (AGC) supporting Gateway API on Azure AKS](README-GATEWAY.md).
+>
+> 3. **AKS Ingress Controller (Deprecated):** Our tutorial [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Azure AKS](README-NGINX.md) is deprecated and will be removed in the coming months.
+Please use AKS Load Balancer or AKS Gateway API instead.

 The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).

 ## Included components